Timothy Stoen: Defection from the Peoples Temple

 On February 6, 1972, just two weeks after his son John was born, Stoen signed an affidavit in which he stated that Jones was the child's biological father.
 The single-page document eventually became the most important piece of paper in the Temple's history.
 Stoen's affidavit not only seemed to contradict his putative paternity, but also "bound the child to Jones and the church for life."
 In the years to follow, Jones would cite the affidavit countless times to demonstrate his paternity of the child, to denigrate Grace's worthiness to be a mother, and to dismiss Stoen's claims of custody rights.

 Grace, meanwhile, had grown to greatly dislike the Temple.
 Not only had she been forced to give up John by signing the affidavit, but she had also been berated and threatened – sometimes by Jones himself – in Temple meetings for denying Jones' paternity of the child, watched the child be publicly paddled, listened to Jones portray Stoen as a homosexual, and witnessed the beating of a 40-year-old woman who had claimed the Temple turned members into robots.
 Grace and Temple member Walter "Smitty" Jones (no relation to Jim Jones) agreed to leave together.
 In July 1976, Grace and Smitty fled to Lake Tahoe.

 Grace was unable to take John with her; he had already been sent to the Temple's Jonestown settlement in Guyana, and she did not want to put his life in jeopardy along with hers.
 Nevertheless, Grace began to fight for custody almost immediately after her defection.
 In February 1977, Grace threatened to divorce Stoen.
 Fearing that possible legal action against Stoen would make the custody dispute public, Jones sent him to Jonestown.
 Stoen quit his job as assistant district attorney and began working in Guyana, both at Jonestown and at the Temple's headquarters in the capital of Georgetown.
-However, distrusting Temple members were secretly spying on Stoen and examining the contents of his briefcase.
+However, distrustful Temple members were secretly spying on Stoen and examining the contents of his briefcase.
 Within a year, Stoen also left the Temple, returned to San Francisco, and joined Grace's custody battle.
 Stoen subsequently became the chief antagonist to Jones, who encouraged Jonestown residents to write detailed, humiliating fantasies about murdering Stoen.